jhpyle/docassemble/_docs/groups.md

 `i` is undefined, or if `i` is defined, it might be defined as a value that makes no sense for the context in which you are using `i`.

-For more information, see the sections on [index variables] and [how docassemble finds questions for variables].
+For more information on using variables like `i`, see the sections on [index variables] and [how docassemble finds questions for variables].

 ## <a name="customizing"></a>Customizing the way information is gathered